 Balisong are strictly banned, you are not allowed to import, buy oder carry these knives!

-Warning: carring Balisong is a criminal offence and might get you in serious trouble…
+Warning: Carring Balisong is a criminal offence, butterflies might get you in serious trouble!

-Switchblades, ejecting a blade sideways automatically are illegal, when the blade excceds a length of 85 millimeters.
+Switchblades, ejecting a blade to the side by force of a spring are illegal, if the blade exceeds a length of 85 millimeters.
 Below this margin, they can be legally owned but it is forbidden (criminal offence) to carry them in public areas.

 Carrying cane sticks containing a blade in public areas is forbidden, but you can own them legally.